-Spíler, located inside the tourist-heavy Gozsdu Courtyard, is one of hottest restaurants in Budapest's buzzing Jewish Quarter.
-It's a massive space with three, highly-Instagrammable dining rooms that operate at capacity most evenings.
-The menu features popular international fare (nachos, wings, burgers) alongside Hungarian classics, of which the túróscsusza (€7)—baked noodles topped with cottage cheese, sour cream, and specks of fried pork fat—is the one to go for.
-Hungarian wines, and almost 30 types of local bottled craft beers are available for pairing.
+Located inside the tourist-heavy Gozsdu Courtyard, Spíler is one of the hottest restaurants in Budapest's buzzing Jewish Quarter.
+It's a massive place with three, highly-Instagrammable dining rooms that operate at capacity most evenings.
+The menu features reliably made popular international fare (nachos, wings, burgers) alongside traditional Hungarian classics like goulash (€6), chicken paprikash (€9), and paprika-laced beef stew with egg barley (pörkölt; €13).
+Local wines, and almost 30 types of bottled craft beers are available for pairing.
 With most dishes below €10, prices are reasonable for the prime location.